ERIN COATES - acting chair

 Soula has worked across visual arts and museum collections areas, managing projects and sites, developing exhibitions, programs and collections for organisations in Australia and overseas.

 She is interested in the interface between artwork and it’s public and the way it re-identifies how we see ourselves within the context of space, whether in physical, cultural, political and social terms.

 KATHERINE WILKINSON | CURATOR, KNOW THY NEIGHBOUR

 Katherine Wilkinson is a Perth-based arts manager and curator.
 She obtained a BA, Fine Arts Honours from the University of Western Australia in 2010 where she specialised in socially-engaged and participatory art practices.
 Wilkinson currently holds the position of Public Art Consultant at Artsource, where she coordinates permanent, temporary and ephemeral public art projects, and was the former Program Manager at International Art Space (2012 - 2016).
 Previously Wilkinson has worked with contemporary art institutions including; DADAA, the Lawrence Wilson Art Gallery, The Museum of Modern Art (MoMA), and the Venice Biennale.
 She is currently curator of International Art Space's Know Thy Neighbour program, a new series of Perth-based context-responsive art projects.

 ERIC SANKEY| BOOKKEEPER

 Eric Sankey emigrated from Canada in 1971 and has since worked as a freelance bookkeeper/BAS agent to various arts companies and small businesses, and as a film production accountant.
-Eric is a former board member of the Perth Institute of Contemporary Art and is a current board member for Art on the Move and Stages.
+Eric was a former board member of the Perth Institute of Contemporary Art and Art on the Move and Stages.
 Eric enjoys kayaking, cycling, films and cake!